wamp-proto/wamp-proto/rfc/text/basic/bp_08_uri_reference.md

 {align="left"}
         wamp.close.goodbye_and_out

 A Peer received invalid WAMP protocol message (e.g. `HELLO` message after session was already established) - used as a `ABORT` reply reason.
+More detailed information may be provided by using the `Arguments|list` or `ArgumentsKw|dict`.

 {align="left"}
         wamp.error.protocol_violation